The Live API protocol (V2)

 JSON format for messages and events

-The format is the same for messages sent by the client, as for the events published by the server:
+The format is the same for messages sent by the client, as for the events published by the server.
+It's a list:

 topicis a string identifying the conversation (see below Joining a conversation) and must be present on all messages and events to/from the conversation.